 Users outside New Zealand

-Our website is operated by [company name] from New Zealand.
+Our website is operated by Kaliber Deisngs from New Zealand.
 The information on our website may not be appropriate or available for use in other jurisdictions.
 If you choose to access our website from a jurisdiction other than New Zealand, you do so on your own initiative and you are responsible for compliance with any applicable laws of that jurisdiction.

 Copyright and trade marks